TeamSCJC/hackatonSCJC/README.md

 ## Background

- This project is about AI and ML....
+ This project is about the user querying answers from a data they have to easily get information that would normally have multitude of data points.

 ---